The New Standard For Recovery

 Food and Nutrition

-substitutions for wine in cooking
+Substitutions for wine in cooking

-While alcohol used in many recipes evaporates during the cooking process, most people who have gone through treatment for alcohol addition find it imprudent to keep wine in the kitchen.
-This can pose a problem for those who enjoy cooking, since many classic dishes rely on wine to provide fruity aromas.
+While alcohol used in many recipes evaporates during the cooking process, most people who have gone through treatment for alcohol addiction find it imprudent to keep wine in the kitchen.
+This can pose a problem for those who enjoy cooking since many classic dishes rely on wine to provide fruity aromas.
 Because wine is highly acidic, it often also is used to tenderize poultry or tougher cuts of beef.
 The acid in wine also helps balance the richness of cream sauces and heavy stews.

 Nonalcoholic wines are generally much sweeter than regular wines, which usually makes them unsatisfactory as a wine substitute in savory dishes.
-When deciding on a wine substitute, try to match flavors and aromas of the wine called for in the recipe.
+When deciding on a wine substitute, try to match the flavors and aromas of the wine called for in the recipe.
 Keep in mind that a little bit of vinegar or citrus juice goes a long way, so be sure to dilute it with water or broth.

 Sparkling fruit juices, ginger ale, or club soda make a good stand-in for champagne.
 Be sure and use fresh fruit juices rather than fruit drinks, which contain a large amount of sugar, or reconstituted juices, which contain additives and preservatives.